- Home

 Unlike a home loan, you don’t need to apply and wait to see what loan amount the lender approves you for.
 Personal loans allow you to request the exact amount of funds you need.

 When you apply for a personal loan, you’ll nominate the amount of money you want, which is generally capped between $5,000 and $60,000.
-This maximum amount is where Australian personal loan lenders tend to cap the maximum amount you can borrow, whether you apply with a small lender or a big four bank.
+This is where most Australian personal loan lenders set their limits, whether you apply with a small lender or a big four bank.
+However, some lenders may offer higher borrowing limits, particularly for secured loans backed by an asset like a car, or even art or jewelley.

 These regulations influence the eligibility criteria set by the lender, which may include: